 Ex-State Sen. Dean Skelos

 Background: Former State Sen. Dean Skelos was convicted of using his Senate power to help his son Adam get jobs and payments from businesses.
 The 20-year senator and second Long Islander to lead the N.Y.
 Senate majority pressured three companies to give jobs, fees and benefits worth $300,000 to Adam, doing favors in Albany for the companies in return, prosecutors said.
 He also intervened with Nassau County to help one of the companies on a contract.
-He was sentenced to five years in prison, but has remained free on bail pending appeal.Read more
+In September 2017, an appeals court overturned the conviction.
+The acting U.S. attorney, Joon Kim, said his office will pursue a retrial.Read more

 “To the extent you wish to do community service…you can teach others in prison.”Manhattan U.S. District Judge Kimba Wood